orourkedd/effects-as-data/README.md

 This example demonstrates handling errors using the `retry` command found in `effects-as-data-universal`.

 The `retry` handler will process the `httpGet` command, and if the command is successful, will return the response.
-If the `httpGet` command fails, the `retry` handler will continue to retry the command n-number of times and at the times specified by the durations array.
-If a default value is supplied, it will return this value on failure, otherwise it will throw the error from the last failed command.
+If the `httpGet` command fails, the `retry` handler will continue to retry the command `durations.length` number of times and at the times specified by the `durations` array.
+If a default value is supplied, it will return this value when all retries fail, otherwise it will throw the error from the last failed command.

 ```js
 // get-people.js